phetsims/calculus-grapher/doc/implementation-notes.md

 * **Dynamic allocation**: Most objects in this sim are allocated at startup, and exist for the lifetime of the simulation.
 The exceptions to that are:
   * Vector2 instances created by bamboo when rendering data sets (see calls to `setDataSet`)
+  * LabelNodes in `GraphTypeLabelNode`, which are created dynamically based on the type of graph and customized based on choices of variables and notations.
   * UI subcomponents of the "Simulation" tab in the Preferences dialog.
 These components are found in calculus-grapher/common/view/preferences/

 * **Listeners**: Unless explicitly noted in the code, all uses of `link`, `addListener`, etc. do _not_ need a corresponding `unlink`, `removeListener`, etc.  Classes remove listeners by implementing or overriding `dispose`.
 Factory functions remove listeners via `disposeEmitter.addListener`.